Thomas G. Booth

 T G B

-Thomas Gimbert Booth, born about 1850, was the son of Thomas Booth, pottery manufacturer, of
+Thomas Gimbert Booth, born in June 1850, was the son of Thomas Booth who was a pottery manufacturer, of

 Thomas Gimbert Booth was elected to the Tunstall Local Board of Health in 1882 and served as chief